OrderFusion: Encoding Orderbook for End-to-End Probabilistic Intraday Electricity Price Forecasting: Experiments

-\textbf{Compared to 1D Encoding:} The improvement in AQL over the 15-min VWAP, last price, and exhaustive feature set of {16.37\%}, {18.13\%}, and {14.86\%} suggests that the domain-feature-based methods underutilize the predictive potential of raw orderbook.
-Furthermore, the significant improvement over the last price validates that the CID market is not perfectly weak-form efficient and that historical trades carry predictive information.
-The non-zero AQCR indicates that these methods encounter the quantile crossing issue; while the risk is low, as evidenced by AQCR values below 1.00\%.
-However, the issue is expected to be magnified when predicting more quantiles~\cite{Trading}.
-By design, OrderFusion consistently achieves an AQCR of {0.00\%}, overcoming the quantile crossing issue.
+\textbf{Against 1D Encoding Models.} OrderFusion achieves AQL improvements of \textbf{16.37\%}, \textbf{18.13\%}, and \textbf{14.86\%} over the 15-min VWAP, last-price, and exhaustive-feature baselines, respectively.
+This indicates that domain-feature-based methods still underutilize the predictive information contained in the raw orderbook.
+In particular, the improvement over the last-price baseline suggests that the CID market is not perfectly weak-form efficient, as historical buy-sell order flow continues to carry predictive information beyond the most recent transaction price.
+Moreover, these 1D-encoded methods suffer from quantile crossing, indicated by nonzero AQCR values.
+Although the observed violation rate is relatively low, this issue is expected to become more pronounced when predicting a larger number of quantiles~\cite{Trading}.
+By design, OrderFusion eliminates quantile crossing and consistently achieves an AQCR of \textbf{0.00\%}.

-\textbf{Compared to 2D Encoding:} OrderFusion consistently outperforms all 2D encoding baselines and achieves {10.26\%} lower AQL and {13.45\%} lower AIW than the second-best performing TimesNet.
-This performance gap is attributed to the fact that these models are designed for generic time-series tasks and lack the inductive biases of buy-sell interactions.
-Moreover, these time-series baselines encounter significant quantile crossing issues, indicated by AQCR values between 1.97\% and 4.97\%.
-Furthermore, while these baselines contain between 0.87M and 3.38M parameters, OrderFusion remains lightweight with only {4,872} parameters.
-We emphasize the importance of injecting the domain prior into models instead of relying solely on stacking model parameters.
+\textbf{Against 2D Encoding Models.} OrderFusion consistently outperforms 2D-encoding baselines and achieves \textbf{10.26\%} lower AQL and \textbf{14.09\%} lower MAE than the second-best performing TimesNet.
+This performance gap is attributed to the fact that these models are designed for generic time-series tasks and lack inductive biases for explicitly modeling buy-sell interactions.
+Moreover, these time-series baselines encounter significant quantile crossing issues, indicated by AQCR values between \textbf{1.97\%} and \textbf{4.97\%}.
+Furthermore, while these baselines contain between \textbf{0.87M} and \textbf{3.38M} parameters, OrderFusion remains lightweight with only \textbf{4,872} parameters.
+Such parameter efficiency is especially relevant for power-system operational deployment, where probabilistic forecasts may be repeatedly generated for balancing-responsible portfolios or storage assets under limited computing resources.
+These results emphasize the importance of injecting domain priors into model design instead of relying solely on stacking model parameters.

-\textbf{General Analysis:} Fig.~\ref{results} \textbf{A} shows that OrderFusion predicts accurately in the central region but demonstrates limited ability to capture extreme positive prices.
-Fig.~\ref{results} \textbf{C} indicates that OrderFusion also performs well near the center but struggles to match the distribution tails in the Austrian market.
-Moreover, Fig.~\ref{results} \textbf{B} and \textbf{D} reveal that the lowest testing loss varies across price indices: ID$_1$ $>$ ID$_3$ $>$ ID$_2$.
-This observation contradicts the volatility ranking: ID$_1$ $>$ ID$_2$ $>$ ID$_3$.
-A potential explanation is that, although ID$_3$ is the easiest to forecast from a volatility perspective, it corresponds to a VWAP three hours ahead, i.e, the longest forecast horizon.
-As a result, ID$_2$ reflects a trade-off between volatility and forecasting horizon and achieves the lowest overall loss.